karaokemugen/karaokemugen-app/README.md

 ## How it works

 * See the install section below
+* Launch the app (see the launch section below).
+You will be prompted with some questions and you will create an account.
-* Place karaoke songs inside the `app/data` folder.
+* Use the in-app downloader or place karaoke songs inside the `app/repos` folder.
 See the [karaoke base repository](https://lab.shelter.moe/karaokemugen/karaokebase) and [documentation](http://docs.karaokes.moe/en/user-guide/manage/).
-If you don't want to add a full karaoke base for now, Karaoke Mugen will copy its samples in your `app/data` if it's left empty so you can try out the app.
-You can also individually download songs.
+If you don't want to add a full karaoke base for now, Karaoke Mugen will download samples from karaoke repositories in your `app/repos` folder if it's left empty so you can try out the app.
-* Launch the app (see the launch section below).
-It will open a browser on the welcome screen.
-Follow the guided tour for admins.
 * Once your playlist is ready, invite some friends and direct them to the public interface with their device.
 Let them add songs.
 Once enough songs are added, hit play and have fun!

 In the repository mentioned above, you'll find a karaoke songs database ready for use.
 Beware, it's over a few hundreds gigabytes big once the videos have been downloaded.

-For more information, check out the [documentation site!](http://docs.karaokes.moe)
+For more information, check out the [documentation site](http://docs.karaokes.moe)!

 ## System requirements